-- Copyright 1987, 1988 by MIT Student Information Processing Board. - Permission to use, copy, modify, and distribute this software and - its documentation for any purpose is hereby granted, provided that - the names of M.I.T. and the M.I.T.
-S.I.P.B. not be used in - advertising or publicity pertaining to distribution of the software - without specific, written prior permission.
-M.I.T. and the - M.I.T.
-S.I.P.B. make no representations about the suitability of - this software for any purpose.
-It is provided "as is" without - express or implied warranty.
+Copyright 1987, 1988 by MIT Student Information Processing Board.

+Permission to use, copy, modify, and distribute this software and its documentation for any purpose is hereby granted, provided that the names of M.I.T. and the M.I.T.
+S.I.P.B. not be used in advertising or publicity pertaining to distribution of the software without specific, written prior permission.
+M.I.T. and the this software for any purpose.
+It is provided "as is" without express or implied warranty.